What is Culture Change?

 Studies have shown that nursing homes that make these changes have higher occupancy rates, higher revenue, and lower staff absenteeism and turnover.
 Case studies have indicated higher levels of resident satisfaction when nursing homes have implemented culture change.

-Save the Date: 2018 Culture Change Conference
+Register now for the 2018 Culture Change Conference

 September 20, 2018